 Currency policy liberalization of scale is expected in Uzbekistan in 2017, which is aimed at the development of the local currency market and raising its efficiency and improving conditions for foreign economic activity of business entities.

-This appears from the draft Presidential decree "On priority directions of currency policy", which is published for discussion on the Portal of online public services.
+This appears from the draft Presidential decree "On priority areas of currency policy", which is published for discussion on the Portal of online public services.

 The following are the main priorities of the liberalization of currency policy: